Saxonys/kenpom-calculator/README.md

 # Why did I make this?

 This was made as apart of my AP Computer Principles exam back in high school.
-This was my first project in javascript.
+This was my first project in JavaScript and I by no means create advanced projects using this language.

 # How it works